stepden04/morse/README.md

 * Play morse code sound
 * Save morse code sound
 # Homework
+## Note
+Before adding anything to your code make sure you are on the latest commit (version).
+You can do that by running ```git pull``` or pressing sync changes in vscode
+---
 * 04/06 The same way we decoded our morse code try to translate text into morse code
 example:
 ```